pfraze/ssb-kvdb/README.md

 Reads and writes will be scoped to the namespace, making it easier to avoid accidental key collisions.

-SSB Feed IDs act as a special namespace which can only be modified by the feed-owner.
+ - User IDs act as a special namespace which can only be modified by the user.
-Writes to a feed-id namespace which is different that the author's id will be rejected.
+Writes to a user-id namespace by other users will be rejected.

 #### `options`

-The `options` object is optional, in some cases.

-`options.ssb` sets the secure-scuttlebutt instance which backs the `kvdb`.
+`options.ssb` sets the secure-scuttlebutt instance which backs the kvdb.
-If `window.ssb` is not available, then `options.ssb` must be provided.
+If window.ssb is not available, then options.ssb must be provided.

 `options.db` sets the backend for storing DB state.
 If not provided, it will fallback to [memdown](https://github.com/level/memdown).